620.11 Guidelines for Using Water-Borne Traffic Paint

 Standard.
 While water-borne paint is not a hazardous waste, it can cause environmental concerns when spilled.
 Care shall be taken to assure that any spilled paint does not leave MoDOT property.
 This includes water that may be mixed with the paint during clean up and becomes colored.

 Support.
 Water-borne paints used by the Missouri Department of Transportation are not flammable.
-Therefore, sprinklers are not required for inside storage, nor do we need warning plaques on the striper.
+Therefore, sprinklers are not required for inside storage facilities, nor do we need warning plaques on the striper or bulk tank facilities.

 Standard.
 Materials shall be stored where they will not freeze (40 degrees Fahrenheit maintained).
 If the paint freezes, it is not usable or recoverable and shall be disposed of properly.